section-engineering-education/engineering-education/content/articles/multi-class-image-classifier-using-deep-autoviml/index.md

 published: true
 url: /multi-class-image-classifier-using-deep-autoviml/
 title: Multi-Class Image Classifier using Deep AutoViML
-description: In this tutorial, we will use Deep AutoViML to build a model that classifies images of hands playing the rock-paper-scissors game.
+description: In this tutorial we will use Deep AutoViML to build a model that classifies images of hands playing the rock-paper-scissors game.
 author: simon-ndiritu
-date: 2022-02-22T00:00:00-10:30
+date: 2022-03-03T00:00:00-15:30
 topics: [Machine Learning]
 excerpt_separator: <!--more-->
 images: